simonguest/testrepo/README3.md

 How does it deal with merge conflicts?
 This is an update made on the server!!!

-This file has been edited to test rebasing.
+This file has been edited yet again! to test rebasing.